3345/smile_cs169/README.md

       - Add code to collect the remaining fields of the new smile
       - Add code at the end of the handler to make the POST request (see documentation below), and to close the form.
-       - Add code to the `success` handler to insert the newly added smile at the beginning of the current list of smiles.
+       - Add code to the `onSuccess` handler to insert the newly added smile at the beginning of the current list of smiles.
       - In case the server returns an error, you should call the function